squinkylabs/Demo/docs/vco2.md

 Lastly, notice that the performance of the sawtooth output is much better now.
 The only thing we changed that would affect Saw is using the fast approximation `approxExp2_taylor5` to replace `std::pow`.
 Even with the 4X strength reduction we used it's clear the `std::pow` can also be a bottleneck.

-Now let's look address the aliasing.
+Now let's address the aliasing.
 There are, broadly speaking, four well known ways to deal with aliasing, all of them used in some VCV modules:

 * Oversampling
 * minBlep